-Adrian Newstead established Coo-ee Aboriginal art Gallery in 1981.
+Adrian Newstead OAM established Cooee Aboriginal art Gallery in 1981.
 A former President of the Indigenous Art Trade Association and Director of Aboriginal Tourism Australia he became the Head of Aboriginal Art for Lawson~Menzies in 2003, and Managing Director of Menzies Art Brands until 2008.
-An Aboriginal art consultant, dealer, and art commentator, based in Bondi, NSW, he has 30 years experience working in Aboriginal and Australian Contemporary art.
+An Aboriginal art consultant, dealer, and art commentator, based in Bondi, NSW, he has more that 30 years experience working in Aboriginal and Australian Contemporary art.

-Adrian began working with Aboriginal communities in 1981 when Coo-ee Emporium held the first exhibition for Tiwi Design of Bathurst Island.
+Adrian Newstead began working with Aboriginal communities in 1981 when Coo-ee Emporium (founded with Louise Ferrier) held the first exhibition for Tiwi Design of Bathurst Island.
 By 1985, when prominent Aboriginal identity Joe Croft became a partner in the business, Aboriginal art had become its primary interest.
-The company organized more than 100 exhibitions of Aboriginal art in Australia and overseas during the following decade.
+The company organised more than 100 exhibitions of Aboriginal art in Australia and overseas during the following decade.

 Over his time as a gallery manager and dealer Adrian has worked with, supported, and represented, many of the great early masters of Aboriginal art, presenting their art in his Sydney gallery and visiting them in the bush to encourage and help develop their work.
 These artists included Rover Thomas, Abie Jangala, Lorna Fencer, Dennis Nona, David Malangi and many others.